kubevirt/kubevirt/docs/vm-metrics.md

 | guest IP address                   | monitoring/guest      | -         |

+**NOTES**
+* [1] the value is one enumeration, so no direct translation is possible

-**NOTE** the list of guest agent provided metrics is partial, because a lot of different metrics can be collected for the guest.
+Please note that the list of guest agent provided metrics is partial, because a lot of different metrics can be collected for the guest.
 The presented entries are a subset of what the [QEMU Guest Agent](https://wiki.qemu.org/Features/GuestAgent) provides, which is used by virtualization managers like [oVirt](http://www.ovirt.org)

+**TO BE DECIDED** Nothing prevents us to report the core metrics in the monitoring pipeline.
+Do we want to do that?

 ## KubeVirt monitoring pipeline